Christina El Moussa And Gary Anderson Split: What’s The Latest?

 “We met at work.
 We worked together before we ever started dating.
 It’s our normal.”

 Christina El Moussa went on to reveal that the couple films roughly 3 episodes per week for their popular Flip or Flop show.
-Cancellation rumors have circulated in the months since the initial divorce was made public.
+Cancellation rumors have circulated in the months since it was first known that there was trouble in paradise for Tarek and Christina El Moussa.
 There has even been talk of a spin-off in the same manner that Kate Gosselin dropped her ex-husband Jon Gosselin’s name from Jon & Kate Plus 8 and decided to carry on as simply Kate Plus 8.

 Tarek El Moussa also appeared on the Today show, and quipped his thoughts on the matter: